Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 Amazon with A2X

-• Create the entry in your QuickBooks
+• Create the entry in your QuickBooks Online

-• Open your QuickBooks account, click New in the top left corner and then select Journal Entry.
+• Open your QuickBooks Online account, click ‘New’ in the top left corner and then select ‘Journal Entry’.

 • Open the files you’ve downloaded and begin the journal entry by mapping the data from the report to the corresponding accounts in your journal entry.
 If you still need to create a Chart of Accounts, do this before making a journal entry.

-Commonly cut corners with manual integration
+Common mistakes with manual integration

-If you’re manually inputting your Amazon data into QuickBooks there are a few common mistakes to be aware of and avoid for your own finances.
+If you’re manually inputting your Amazon data into QuickBooks Online there are a few common mistakes to be aware of and avoid for your own finances.

-Not including tax because MFT covers it
+Mistake #1: Not including tax because MFT covers it

-Not covering all transaction types
+Mistake #2: Not covering all transaction types

 Amazon has a lot of different transaction types and while some are hard to miss (as they’re attached to sales), others might only occur monthly, making them easy to miss or skip.
 If you miss a transaction type in a particular settlement period, your books won’t balance or will be incorrect if you account for the amount under the wrong transaction type.

-Fudging the books
+**Mistake #3: Fudging the books

-As we discussed above, while Amazon has several different reports that seem as though they could be used to do your finances, only the settlement report has the detail you need.
-When a seller uses data from Seller Central, there may be money they can’t account for.
-Faced with books that don’t balance, the additional funds are often allocated to an accounts receivable account under the assumption that the money will come from Amazon eventually.
 However, this causes inaccurate books because you have no record of knowing what the money actually is, and no plan if that balance increases over the months.
 Not to mention, there’s also the irregular transaction types to account for, such as those that occur monthly.
 All of this will compound and the books will only get more and more inaccurate.

+But why should I care about this detail?
 If you’ve been managing your books using the seller central summary and haven’t encountered issues thus far, you might be inclined to brush off the warnings in this article.
 But here are a few reasons you should place greater importance on keeping accurate books:

 • Tax is still your responsibility: Although Amazon collects and remits sales tax on your behalf, it’s still the seller’s responsibility to check the accuracy and make sure the correct amount has been remitted.

-• Business forecasting: your sales might increase, but if you aren’t properly tracking them, you don’t have visibility on your actual costs and may not be making as much profit as you could be.
+• Business forecasting: Your sales might increase, but if you aren’t properly tracking them, you don’t have visibility on your actual costs and may not be making as much profit as you could be.
 An estimated 29% of ecommerce businesses fail due to cost and pricing imbalances, with others failing when they try to scale too quickly.

-• Tax deductions: you should do everything possible to reduce your tax burden.
+• Tax deductions: You should do everything possible to reduce your tax burden.
 Make sure you claim your expenses!

 It doesn’t cost anything